Mprint/codeception-gmail-api-module/README.md

 Codeception GMail API integration module

+# DON'T USE - THIS IS CURRENTLY UNDER DEVELOPMENT

 # License

-Released under the same liceces as Codeception: MIT
+Released under the same licences as Codeception: MIT